-This plasma can be created consciously—through rituals—or unconsciously—through our daily thoughts and activities; but ultimately, all in the name of “supporting the continuity of life itself” (10).
+This plasma can be created consciously—through rituals—or unconsciously—through our daily thoughts and activities; but ultimately, all in the name of “supporting the continuity of life itself."

-Our modern "wisdom" often places us in an exploitative or adversarial relationship with Earth, and “human nature” is often used to explain or excuse our destructive behavior.
+The dominant worldview in society often places humans in an exploitative or adversarial relationship with Earth, and “human nature” is often used to explain or excuse our destructive behavior.
 But what would our daily lives be like if we thought of ourselves as vital to the Earth?
 If we considered ourselves as sacred as water to the flourishing of all life, we might feel empowered, vital, and even optimistic about the future of our shared planet.

 2. Intelligence is about knowing

 Today, intelligence is often thought of as fact- and problem-based; the more facts we know the more problems we can solve.
 The way we think about intelligence is linked to our assumptions about human society; as we evolve, we become better at mastering our environment to make our existence more comfortable.